The world's GREATEST desserts – how many British favourites made the list?

 NoirChocolate/Shutterstock

 This no-bake dessert bar is one the most popular desserts in Canada, served everywhere from home tables to state dinners.
-Named after the city of Nanaimo in British Columbia, these bars are made up of three distinct layers; a base made of wafer, nuts and coconut crumbs, a middle of custard icing and a top layer of chocolate ganache.
-This unbeatable combination of flavours has seen the Nanaimo bar even put on a postage stamp, which was duly criticised by Canadians who questions the ratios of the three layers in the design.
+Named after the city of Nanaimo in British Columbia, these bars are made up of three distinct layers: the base consists of wafer, nuts and coconut crumbs, the middle of custard icing, and the top of chocolate ganache.
+This unbeatable combination of flavours has even seen the Nanaimo bar put on a postage stamp – which was duly criticised by Canadians, who questioned the ratios of the three layers in the design.

 10. Cendol, Southeast Asia